 Is Black Adam one of the best films of the year?
 No, it is flawed and part of me can see why the issues it has would keep others from enjoying it.
 However, at the same time, I cannot help but feel like certain people may be expecting too much from a comic book film.
 Black Adam excels at being a popcorn film, one with stellar action and visuals.
 It also has a protagonist with a compelling story and features Dwayne Johnson at his absolute best.
 The narrative could have been fine-tuned a little and Teth-Adam definitely deserved a better villain to fight, but there is plenty to love here.
 This is a comic book brought to life, warts and all, and the main characters of Black Adam, worldbuilding, and action and visual effects make this film so much fun.
 It also fills me with a ton of excitement for what the future holds for the DC Extended Universe and winds up being worth the ages I spent waiting for Teth-Adam to finally hit the big screen.

-Black Adam is now available to watch globally in theaters.
+Black Adam is now available to watch on digital and on demand.